TABLE OF CONTENTS

 Business to consumer (B2C) means that your tech support company works with individuals as your clients.
 If you sell your products or services to individuals, you fall into the B2C category.
 This platform is more of a gamble, dealing with a myriad of customer issues and much more competition.
 But, being able to solve a problem that tons of people deal with on a daily basis could be more fulfilling as a business owner.

 Step Two: B2B and B2C Tech Support Differences

 The basic principles of providing tech support services are the same for B2B and B2C.
 A problem arises and you are contacted to fix it.
 However, with larger clients come more complex issues.
 Outlined below are the differences between tech support services for B2B and B2C.

 - More Complex – An issue that a company is experiencing usually doesn’t have a simple answer.
 B2B issues have a much lower First Contact Resolution (FCR) than for B2C issues.
 This usually means that contacting their tech support is a last resort, they have exhausted all other attempts at resolution, and the issue is more complex in nature.

 - Larger Clients – B2B companies have issues with larger monetary implications than typical B2C clients.
 A server down could mean thousands, or hundreds of thousands, of losses.
 Whereas if a customer is dissatisfied, you may lose out on hundreds of dollars or less.

 - Continued Relationships – Businesses tend to start and continue relationships with contacts in the tech support industry because of the familiarity and trust built in the initial resolution of a problem.
-In B2C relationships, the contact ends after the issue is fixed with no intent to keep it.
+In B2C relationships, the contract ends after the issue is fixed with no intent to keep it.